-- 1. Our pre-application service (TM headstart) is for anyone who is new to filing a trade mark, providing you with feedback from an examiner before you file your application. - 2.
-TM Checker a free pilot tool makes it easier for small businesses to check if a trade mark is available, gives an indication of costs, and seamlessly links to the application process. - 3.
-Our standard online application which is for anyone who is comfortable with filing trade mark applications as well as IP professionals filing small volumes of applications. - 4.
+- 1. Our free TM Checker tool makes it easier for small businesses to check if a trade mark is available, gives an indication of costs, and seamlessly links to the application process. - 2.
+Our pre-application service (TM headstart) is for anyone who is new to filing a trade mark, providing you with feedback from an examiner before you file your application. - Our standard online application is suitable for anyone who is comfortable with filing trade mark applications as well as IP professionals filing small volumes of applications. - 4.
 Engage an IP professional.